-(a) Each school district shall provide, furnish, and maintain one or more approved high schools in which high school education is provided for its pupils unless:
+(a) Each school district shall maintain one or more approved high schools in which high school education is provided for its resident students unless:

-(1) The electorate authorizes the school board to close an existing high school and to provide for the high school education of its pupils by paying tuition in accordance with law.
-Tuition for its pupils shall be paid to a public high school, an approved independent high school, or an independent school meeting school quality standards, to be selected by the parents or guardians of the pupil, within or without the state; or
+(1) the electorate authorizes the school board to close an existing high school and to provide for the high school education of its students by paying tuition to a public high school, an approved independent high school, or an independent school meeting school quality standards, to be selected by the parents or guardians of the student, within or outside the State; or

-(2) The school district is organized to provide only elementary education for its pupils.
+(2) the school district is organized to provide only elementary education for its students.

-(b) For purposes of this section, a school district which provides, furnishes and maintains a program of education for the first eight years of compulsory school attendance shall be obligated to pay tuition for its pupils for at least four additional years.
+(b) For purposes of this section, a school district that is organized to provide kindergarten through grade 12 and maintains a program of education for only the first eight years of compulsory school attendance shall be obligated to pay tuition for its resident students for at least four additional years.